Owen-Choh/go_stuff/README.md

 - build a simple API and probably put it in a container
   - experiment with a db / HTTP requests
   - experiment more on concurrency
-- might try creating some packages / modules I can reuse.